 FAQs (General Questions)

 Plastic surgery, like any other surgical procedure, is an involved medical undertaking.
-A tummy tuck is a serious and involved surgical procedure, but is normally completed under administered general anesthetic, so you won’t feel a thing.
+An abdominoplasty is a serious and involved surgical procedure, but is normally completed under administered general anesthetic.
 Patients may experience discomfort during recovery, and with more serious procedures recovery can be a process in which much patience is required.
 However, this is to be expected with any form of complex surgery.
 Procedures that are completed on a smaller scale, such as lip treatments, may stay sore for a while depending on the concentration of sensitive nerves in that particular area.
 If you are deeply concerned about any form of pain that might be associated with your potential procedure, it is best to raise these concerns with your surgeon during the consultation period.

 Most of the swelling with breast related surgery disappears within two weeks, but it may take up to nine months before you’re completely back to normal.
 After liposuction, it will be necessary to spend three weeks wearing tight bandages over the areas treated.
 Sometimes this may be slightly uncomfortable and inconvenient as it may affect your ability to complete everyday activities (such as using the lavatory).

-A breast reduction procedure may carry the risk of nipple loss.
-During this procedure nipples must be removed and replaced so there is a slight chance the body may reject them, although this is uncommon.
+A breast reduction mammoplasty procedure may carry the risk of nipple loss.
+During this procedure nipples must be removed and replaced so there is a slight chance the body may reject them.

-If not completed correctly, a tummy tuck may lead to stomach or bowel infection.
+If not completed correctly, an abdominoplasty (tummy tuck) may lead to stomach or bowel infection.

 The time that it takes for a patient to be able to resume their regular exercise regimes varies according to the operation performed.
 Most patients are encouraged to begin a relaxed walking routine on the second day post operation.
 Depending on your particular procedure, as well as the progress of your individual recovery, regular aerobic and more vigorous activities will generally not be recommended during the first two to three weeks post-surgery.
 This is a precaution taken to decrease the risks of bleeding, swelling, and bruising.
 Generally, weight lifting and contact sports are only recommended after 4 months of recovery time.